ansible/receptor-collection/roles/setup/README.md

     receptor_github_repo: 'receptor'

-Repository github where we search and download package if local_receptor_path not exists.
+Repository github where we search and download package if local_receptor_bin_file not exists.

 ---